Would you like to know how to steal your competitor’s backlinks and rank ahead of them?

 As you want to improve your website ranking so make sure you’re getting high-quality backlinks.
 Otherwise, you’ll get hit by Google penalty which would hurt your SEO.

 To check the quality of backlinks of your competitor’s website, you can check their domain score and trust score from SEMrush’s backlinks overview section as shown in the screenshot below:

-NOTE: If site’s Trust score is significantly lower than its Domain score then backlinks from such site may trigger Google penalties.
+NOTE: If the site’s Trust score is significantly lower than its Domain score then backlinks from such sites may trigger Google penalties.

 As my competitor site’s trust score is greater than its domain score, it means I can use their backlinks for my website without any worries.

-Another method to check Google penalty of any website is by checking whether the site is being indexed by Google or not.
+Another method to check Google’s penalty of any website is by checking whether the site is being indexed by Google or not.

 Just type site:example.com Google search bar.
 If you see results showing on SERP, it means the site doesn’t have any penalties.
 But, if the site is not being indexed, it means it gets penalized by Google and you don’t need to consider that for your backlinks profile.